rudymatela/conjure/README.md

 	factorial 0  =  1
 	factorial x  =  x * factorial (x - 1)

-in less than a second.
+The above synthetization takes less than a second.

-It is also possible to generate
+It is also possible to generate a folding implementation like the following:

 	factorial x  =  foldr (*) 1 [1..x]

 by including [`enumFromTo`] and [`foldr`] in the background.

-See the `eg/factorial.hs` example and the Haddock documentation for the [`conjure`] and [`conjureWith`] functions.
+For more information, see the `eg/factorial.hs` example and the Haddock documentation for the [`conjure`] and [`conjureWith`] functions.

 Synthesizing from specifications (duplicates)
 ---------------------------------------------

-In some cases,
-a partial definition may not be appropriate for one of two reasons:
+Conjure also supports generating from a functional specification with the functions [`conjureFromSpec`] and [`conjureFromSpecWith`] as, in some cases, a partial definition may not be appropriate for one of two reasons: